miteshget/satellite-installation/README.md

 Pre-satellite configuration tasks
 ---------------------------------
-In case, you have some pre satellite configuration *`(Just before satellite-installation command execution)`* tasks then create following file in given path and write your tasks otherwise no need to create this file.
+In case, you have some pre satellite configuration *`(Just before satellite-installer command execution)`* tasks then create following file in given path and write your tasks otherwise no need to create this file.
 Default is ignore if file is not exist.

 * ./configs/{{ env_type }}/satellite_pre_configuration.yml

 Post-satellite configuration tasks
 ---------------------------------
-In case, you have some post satellite configuration *`(Just after satellite-installation command execution finishes)`* tasks then create following file in given path and write your tasks otherwise no need to create this file.
+In case, you have some post satellite configuration *`(Just after satellite-installer command execution finishes)`* tasks then create following file in given path and write your tasks otherwise no need to create this file.
 Default is ignore if file is not exist.

 * ./configs/{{ env_type }}/satellite_post_configuration.yml